terminalpilot/terminalpilot.github.io/about.md

 ## Reach out

-View my LinkedIn including recommendations at [linkedin](https://www.linkedin.com/in/jonmagee/).
+Connect with me and view my recommendations at [linkedin](https://www.linkedin.com/in/jonmagee/).

-Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/poole/issues/new) or [ask me on Twitter](https://twitter.com/mdo).

-Thanks for reading!
+Thank you for reading!